Name: olive (Olea europana cvrs)

 Height: naturally up to 15m, but usually less than half this

 Foliage: 5–10cm long by 2–3cm wide, stretched oval shape, tapering equally at both ends with a distinct point on the tip.
-Dark, glossy green above and grey yellow-green beneath.
+Leaves vary from dark green through to silvery grey, depending on variety.

 Climate: sub-tropical, warm temperate, semi-arid, cold temperate in protected and mild areas.

 Soil: deep, well-drained, sandy or gravelly with moderate organic matter.

 Position: full sun, tolerates strong wind including in coastal situations once established.

 Flowering: flowers are tiny, less than 8mm across, borne on a long stem of multiple flowers.
 They are creamy coloured and quite fragrant.

 Fruiting: fruit ripens in autumn to winter depending on variety and region.
 Most start green then ripen to a purplish-black, although some varieties are green when ripe.
 They are roundish-oval in shape and generally 2–3cm long, although size varies between cultivars.

 Feeding: can grow without additional nutrients, but benefits from an application of controlled-release fertiliser annually.
 For best results, supplement occasionally with liquid seaweed or an organically-fortified liquid product.

 Watering: very dry-tolerant once established.
 Best with natural rainfall in winter, small amounts of rain during flower and fruit set and then a dry summer as fruit develop.